elmazzun/krnl/README.md

 I use [Docker](https://www.docker.com/) to create the krnl build environment image.

-Run the `compile-krnl.sh` script to create the `krnl-development-lab` image.

 ## Testing the krnl

 I use [QEMU](https://www.qemu.org/) to test the compiled krnl.

-Run the `emulate-krnl.sh` script to create the `krnl-development-lab` image.

 ## Workflow